RMuskovets/sublime-gradle/README.md

 # Origins

-Forked from [the excellent start by koizuss](https://github.com/koizuss/sublime-gradle), I've kept this project separate because I think some of my changes are really philosophical departures that not everyone may want.
+Forked from [the excellent start by kingofmalkier](https://github.com/kingofmalkier/sublime-gradle), I've kept this project separate.

 # Sublime Gradle